AMP (Accelerated Mobile Pages)

 How It Works in FlipLink

 FlipLink does not use AMP because its flipbook viewer is already optimized for mobile performance without the restrictions AMP imposes.
 Flipbooks are served as lightweight, responsive pages that load quickly on any device.
 The Three.js-powered page-flip experience adapts to screen size automatically, and FlipLink's viewer controls let readers pinch to zoom, swipe pages, and navigate with touch gestures.
-Features like embedded video, [CTA buttons](/glossary/call-to-action-cta), lead capture forms, and real-time analytics all function fully on mobile — none of which would be possible within AMP's constrained HTML subset.
+Features like [CTA buttons](/glossary/call-to-action-cta), lead capture forms, and real-time analytics all function fully on mobile — none of which would be possible within AMP's constrained HTML subset.
 FlipLink's pages achieve strong Core Web Vitals scores through lazy loading, optimized image delivery, and minimal render-blocking resources, making AMP unnecessary for search performance.

 Related Terms